NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.0.md

 * [Security]: Microsoft Security Advisory CVE-2023-29337 | NuGet Client Remote Code Execution Vulnerability - [#12653](https://github.com/NuGet/Home/issues/12653)

+> [!NOTE]
+> There is a behavior breaking change on Linux.
+The temp folder where NuGet stores temporary files during its various operations is changed from `/tmp/NuGetScratch` to `/tmp/NuGetScratch<username>` on Linux.
+E.g. for user User1, the temp folder will be `/tmp/NuGetScratchUser1`.

 ## Summary: What's New in 6.0.3

 * [Security]: Microsoft Security Advisory CVE-2022-41032 | .NET Elevation of Privilege Vulnerability - [#12149](https://github.com/NuGet/Home/issues/12149)